radical-cybertools/HT-BAC/README.md

 ### 2.1 Preparation

-*NOTE:* We will use TACC's [stampede](https://www.tacc.utexas.edu/stampede/) cluster for these examples.
+**NOTE:** We will use TACC's [stampede](https://www.tacc.utexas.edu/stampede/) cluster to run the example jobs.
+Since the HT-BAC tools can submit computational tasks to a remote machines, all the steps outlined below are done on a 'local' resource, e.g., your laptop.
+It is not neccessary to log in to stampede.

 Before your run the examples, please create a new directory, e.g., in your `$HOME` directory and copy our sample configuration files into it: